AdminCentral UI is slow

 URL took longer than n seconds to render

 Magnolia logs warning messages when URLs load slowly:

-This message is not produced by Ehcache, but by Magnolia's CacheFilter.
+This message is produced by Magnolia's CacheFilter.
 It's purpose is to let you know that your installation is not behaving optimally.
 Enable debugging on cache related classes to find out whether resources are served slowly from the cache or the repository.
 You can also use Firebug or Chrome's developer tools to see how long it takes for a resource to be received by the server.
 This may provide hints to narrow down the issue.
 For example, images stored at a CDN may be served slowly.

 This type of issue arises mostly due to environmental issues, rather than Magnolia directly.

 To improve performance, try these suggestions in the following order: